Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ## Changes to existing credentials

-For our version two of the Identity SDK for JavaScript and TypeScript, we've also included several improvements to our existing credentials.
+For version 2 of the Identity SDK for JavaScript and TypeScript, we've also included several improvements to our existing credentials.

 ### Changes to all credentials in general

 For `@azure/identity` version 2.0.0, we've made some changes across credentials that will differ from the experience provided by our version one package.
-These changes are as follow:
+These changes are as follows:

 - Once any of the Node.js credentials of `@azure/identity` version 2.0.0 is initialized, it will now do a first request to discover relevant endpoint metadata information from Azure.
 - We've added CP1 client capabilities by default, enabling all credentials to respond to claims challenges that occur due to insufficient claims.
 Claims challenges, for example, can occur due to requirements of [Continuous Access Enforcement (CAE)](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-continuous-access-evaluation) and [Conditional Access authentication context](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/granular-conditional-access-for-sensitive-data-and-actions/ba-p/1751775).
 You may optionally disable this behavior by setting the environment variable `AZURE_IDENTITY_DISABLE_CP1` (to any value).
 You can read more about client capabilities, CAE, and Conditional Access on [the Microsoft Documentation](https://docs.microsoft.com/azure/active-directory/develop/claims-challenge).
-- All credentials except `ManagedIdentityCredential` support enabling multi tenant authentication via the `allowMultiTenantAuthentication` option.
+- All credentials except `ManagedIdentityCredential` support enabling multitenant authentication via the `allowMultiTenantAuthentication` option.
 If this option is set to `true` on any of the relevant credentials constructor, credentials will allow swapping the tenant ID originally specified in the constructor for a tenant ID received in the `GetTokenOptions`.
-You can read more about multitenancy [here](https://docs.microsoft.com/azure/architecture/multitenant-identity/).
+For more about multitenancy, see [Identity management in multitenant applications](https://docs.microsoft.com/azure/architecture/multitenant-identity/).
-- When a token is not available, some credentials had the promise returned by the `getToken` method resolve with `null`, others had the `getToken` method throw the `CredentialUnavailable` error.
+- When a token is unavailable, some credentials had the promise returned by the `getToken` method resolve with `null`; others had the `getToken` method throw the `CredentialUnavailable` error.
 This behavior is now made consistent across all credentials to throw the `CredentialUnavailable` error.
   - This change has no bearing on the user if all they ever did was create the credentials and pass it to the Azure SDKs.
   - This change affects only those users who called the `getToken()` method directly and did not handle resulting errors.

 ### Changes to the interactive credentials

-For our version two of Identity, we've made special changes to `InteractiveBrowserCredential`, `DeviceCodeCredential`, and `UsernamePasswordCredential`.
+For version 2 of Identity, we've made changes to `InteractiveBrowserCredential`, `DeviceCodeCredential`, and `UsernamePasswordCredential`.

 - You can now control when the credential requests user input with the new `disableAutomaticAuthentication` option added to the options you pass to the credential constructors.
   - When enabled, this option stops the `getToken()` method from requesting user input in case the credential is unable to authenticate silently.
-  - If `getToken()` fails to authenticate without user interaction, and `disableAutomaticAuthentication` has been set to true, a new error will be thrown: `AuthenticationRequired`.
+  - If `getToken()` fails to authenticate without user interaction, and `disableAutomaticAuthentication` has been set to `true`, a new `AuthenticationRequired` error will be thrown.
 You may use this error to identify scenarios when manual authentication needs to be triggered (with `authenticate()`, as described in the next point).
-- A new method `authenticate()` is added to these credentials which is similar to `getToken()`, but it does not read the `disableAutomaticAuthentication` option described above.
+- A new method `authenticate()` is added to these credentials, which is similar to `getToken()`, but it doesn't read the `disableAutomaticAuthentication` option described above.
-  - Use this to get an `AuthenticationRecord` which you can then use to create new credentials that will re-use the token information.
+  - Use this to get an `AuthenticationRecord` which you can then use to create new credentials that will reuse the token information.
   - `authenticate()` might succeed and still return `undefined` if we're unable to pick just one account record from the cache.
 This might happen if the cache is being used by more than one credential, or if multiple users have authenticated using the same Client ID and Tenant ID.
-To ensure consistency on a program with many users, please keep track of the `AuthenticationRecord` and provide them in the constructors of the credentials on initialization.
+To ensure consistency on a program with many users, keep track of the `AuthenticationRecord` and provide them in the constructors of the credentials on initialization.
-- We've also provided two new methods `serializeAuthenticationRecord` and `deserializeAuthenticationRecord`.
-They allow an authenticated account retrieved by the `authenticate()` method to be stored as a string and re-used in another credential at any time.
+- We've also provided two new methods: `serializeAuthenticationRecord` and `deserializeAuthenticationRecord`.
+They allow an authenticated account retrieved by the `authenticate()` method to be stored as a string and reused in another credential at any time.

 A sample using the `DeviceCodeCredential` follows.
-Keep in mind that this example uses the `@azure/identity-cache-persistence` package, which we will discuss in more detail in the [plugins](#plugins) section:
+Keep in mind that this example uses the `@azure/identity-cache-persistence` package, which is discussed in the [plugins](#plugins) section:

 ```ts
 import { DeviceCodeCredential, serializeAuthenticationRecord,  deserializeAuthenticationRecord, useIdentityPlugin } from "@azure/identity";